 Women, a simple conservative top covered by a jacket is terrific.
 Makeup can be helpful.
 Keep your jewelry simple.
 Avoid earrings that swing and dangle or accessories that make sounds when you move.

-Not only will you look better when you’re dressing up, you’ll feel up too.
+Not only will you look better when youโre dressing up, youโll feel up too.
 Dressing well can have a positive effect on endorphins…which can translate to greater confidence and command of the event.

 3. Avoid harsh angles and head space